MindTheGap-ERC/CarboKitten-research-paper/README.md

 The source files for the paper should be placed in `md/`, that is `md/paper.md` figures in `md/fig`, and references in `md/ref.bib`.
 The paper is written in Markdown, that is then compiled down to LaTeX and PDF using Pandoc.
 Any source files for the LaTeX (`cls` files for the Journal template mostly) should be placed in `latex/`, while Pandoc filters are placed in `pandoc/`.

+Figures should be located in `md/fig` so that the Markdown renders reasonably well on Github.

 Figures and example code should be evaluated by Julia, so there should be a `Project.toml`, `Manifest.toml` and `src/jl/*.jl` for scripts.

 Code fragments in the paper should be evaluating to the given output.
 Something that should be enforced by using Entangled.